xXDeathAbyssXx/wwebjs-sender/readme.md

       .setTimestamp()
       .sizeEmbed(24);

-    let AnotherEmbed = new WwebjsSender.MessageEmbed()
+    let anotherEmbed = new WwebjsSender.MessageEmbed()
       .setTitle(`2️⃣ | What is your age?`)
       .setDescription(`Please, type your age.`)
       .setFooter(`Question!`)